tonyx/Sharpino/Sharpino.Sample.15/README.md

 Instead of using two separate streams for enrollments that need to be synchronized, this sample uses a single enrollment stream.
 This stream contains all enrollment information, linking `studentId` and `courseId`.

 The previous approach of embedding enrollment information in both student and course streams was for efficiency and simpler relationship navigation.
-However, this new design with an independent enrollment stream offers improved efficiency.
+However, this new design with an independent enrollment stream can offer efficiency thanks to the "detailscache" (a detailed view of multiple objects that can stay in sync reacting to events related to any "dependent object").

 ## Refreshable Details